WorthyD/ua-presentations/README.md

         ├── sass
         └── templates
-            ├── resources       # collections of slides on all the specific topics ├── sessions        # Indivdual decks for each class session made up of resource slides └── index.html      # Full listing of all available decks.
+            ├── resources       # collections of slides on all the specific topics ├── sessions        # Individual decks for each class session made up of resource slides └── index.html      # Full listing of all available decks.